matijakolaric-com/django-music-publisher/docs/manual_home.rst

 In the header, the left part shows the name of the (main) publisher, and the right has the name of the current user as well as links for changing the password and logging out.
 This header is present in all views.

-We have two columns, the left one shows the list of apps and modules, with links to change and add views.
+We have two columns, the left one shows the list of modules, with links to change and add views.
 The right one shows the last 10 actions of the current user.
 It is empty, as we have not done anything yet.